M27 Junction 5 Improvements

 When and where is this happening?

-The main construction work is scheduled to start in August 2014 and will be completed by the end of March 2015.
+The main construction work started in August 2014 and will be completed by the end of August 2015.

 M27 Junction 5 is located to the south-west of Southampton Airport, near Eastleigh in Hampshire.